Honeysuckle HQ

 What cultural consultation took place?

-In mid-2022, we invited Aboriginal community members to join the conversation about how we can include local Aboriginal culture and heritage in the Honeysuckle HQ development.
-The feedback gathered is summarised in an outcomes report that we provided to shortlisted potential developers.
+In 2022, we invited Aboriginal community members to join the conversation about how we can include local Aboriginal culture and heritage in the Honeysuckle HQ development.

-This information will help these developers incorporate Aboriginal culture and heritage values in their detailed proposals.
-The successful development partner will continue to engage with the local Aboriginal community to embed an enduring connection with Country in the delivery and operation of Honeysuckle HQ.
+The successful development partner will continue to engage with the local Aboriginal community to embed an enduring connection with Country in Honeysuckle HQ delivery and operation.

 Useful links